4 day trek

 This trek is on well formed trails requiring a good level of fitness.
 You will need to be able to walk at least 5 hours per day, carrying a pack with your supplies, clothing, sleeping bag and snacks.

-Bookings available between October and April of the following year.
+This trek is available between October - April of the following year, please enquire for booking and availability.

 Fitness level needed: Very good.